-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Physician Home and Office Visits

 Coverage is provided for home and office visits, including specialists, as follows: